Irish Athletics Championships

-The Irish Athletics Championships, also known as the National Senior Track and Field Championships is an annual outdoor track and field competition organised by Athletics Ireland, which serves as the Irish national championship for the sport.
+The Irish Athletics Championships, also known as the National Senior Track and Field Championships, is an annual outdoor track and field competition organised by Athletics Ireland, which serves as the Irish national championship for the sport.

-The event was first held in College Park on Monday the 7th of July 1873 and has been held every year since, becoming the longest running national championships in the world.
+The event was first held in College Park on Monday 7 July 1873 and has been held every year since, becoming the longest running national championships in the world.

 The 152nd edition was held at Morton Stadium in Santry, Dublin on 29 and 30 June 2024.

 Events

 The below table contains a list of all events held since 1873 claiming to be the Irish National Athletics Championships.